zimivanende/BoomiFlow-SearchFilterTable/README.md

 "iso"       shows date & time in ISO format
 "utc"       shows date & time in UTC format
 "year"      shows only the year element

+For "lookup" you are providing a value to display text conversion set.
+The actual column's value will be compared to the key and if found replaced with the corresponding value.

 ### OutcomesPosition